 - Versions 2010 and up: Go to the File tab and choose Save As, then proceed as with version 2007.

-Now, the next time I create a new federal court pleading, all I have to do is create a new document (File, New in versions 2002 and 2003; Microsoft Office Button, New in version 2007; and File tab, New in versions 2010 and up), choosing the template I’ve just created so that I start with a basic layout already in place.
+Now, the next time I create a new federal court pleading, all I have to do is create a new document (File tab, New), choosing the template I’ve just created so that I start with a basic layout already in place.

 What sort of templates will you be building, now that you know how?